ansys/scade-design-rules/doc/source/rules/modelling/no_operatorcalls_in_expressions.rst

 Resolution
 ----------
-Modify the offending textual expression to remove the offending call, or reimplement it as a graphical diagram.
+Modify the offending textual expression to remove the offending call, or redesign it as a graphical diagram.

 Customization
 -------------